-Every formal version of checkers uses the forced capture rule and we enforce it here.
-However many people grew up playing without forced captures and hate it.
-If this describes you I hope you'll try a few of our tactics problems anyway.
-I think you'll be pleasantly surprised with how much forced captures add to the challenge and beauty of the game.
+If you can capture a piece, you must.
+Every formal version of checkers uses some version of this rule.
+If you're not used to it, I think you'll be pleasantly surprised with how much forced captures add to the challenge and beauty of the game.

-Kings may move diagonally forward or diagonally backward one square and may capture forward or backward by jumping over an enemy piece and landing in the empty square behind them.
-Like pieces if another capture is available from the landing square they must continue the capturing path.
+Kings may move diagonally forward or backward one square and capture forward or backward by jumping over an enemy piece and landing in the empty square behind them.

-There are popular versions of checkers where kings may move as far as they want along the diagonal and may capture by jumping over many empty squares.
-These versions are fun and I hope to support them some day but in English Checkers kings are slow.
+There are popular versions of checkers where kings may move many squares along the diagonal and capture by jumping over many empty squares.
+Usually in these versions pieces can capture backwards.
+These versions are fun and I hope to support them some day but in English Checkers kings are slow and pieces capture only forward.

 '11x18' describes the checker on square 11 capturing the piece on square 15 and landing on square 18.